AndriiZakharenko/figures-classes/readme.md

 # Figures
 We have 3 types of figures: triangles, circles and rectangles.

-Write an interface `Figure` and 3 classes implementing it so that every figure
+Wrote an interface `Figure` and 3 classes implementing it so that every figure
 has:
 - a `shape` (`triangle`, `circle` or `rectangle`);
 - a `color` (`red`, `green` or `blue`);